RoloTheDevBunny/water-assassins/docs/free-trial.md

 ### 2. Impact on Other Pricing Plans

 The trial functionality operates alongside the available pricing plans.
-If a user opts for the trial, they will still be able to select any subscription plan afterward, either on a monthly or annual basis.
+If a user opts for the trial, they will still be able to select any team plan afterward, either on a monthly or annual basis.
 The trial does not affect the ability to choose between these billing options.

 ### 3. Customization of Trial Duration